ChrisGe4/learn-ai/Understanding-and-Applying-Text-Embeddings.md

 - softmax with temperature: (googled) The temperature parameter is defined as the inverse of the scaling factor used to adjust the logits before the softmax function is applied.
 When the temperature is set to a low value, the probabilities of the predicted words are sharpened, which means that the most likely word is selected with a higher probability.

 **Note**: start with 0.2 temperature.

+# Semantic Search, Building a Q&A System

+## Grounding LLMs

+out-of-box LLMs aren't connected to the real world.
+Response would depend on the knowledge cut-off.
+You can't stuff everything in the prompt b/c it will soon exceed the token limit.

+Grouding LLM:
+- Access information outside of training data
+- Integrate with existing IT systems, databases and business data, to trace the lineage responses/the origin of the answers.
+- Mitigate risk of hallucinations(model provides responses that seem plausible, but not grouded in reality and fractual accurate).